ubugeeei/chibivue/book/online-book/src/10-minimum-example/090-minimum-sfc.md

                 )} } from '${node.source.value}'\n`,
               )

-              // 3. `export { hoge as default }`のような宣言の場合
+              // 3.
+In the case of declaration like `export { hoge as default }`
-              // この場合は単純に最終的な変数にバインドしてあげる
-              s.overwrite(specifier.start!, end, ``)
+              // In this case, simply bind it to the final variable. s.overwrite(specifier.start!, end, ``)
               s.append(`\nconst ${as} = ${specifier.local.name}`)
               continue